The Electronic Structure of the Hydrogen Molecule: A Tutorial Exercise in Classical and Quantum Computation: The Hydrogen Molecule in a Minimal Basis

 Finally, the HF energies, $E_S$ and $E_T$, of the singly excited singlet and triplet states can be obtained from Eq.~\eqref{HMat}, by using the Slater-Condon rules,\cite{mayer2003simple}

 and

-The AO expressions and the final analytical formulae are again given in the Supplementary Material.
+The AO expressions and the final analytical formulae are again given in the Supporting Information.

 Fig.~\ref{fig:RHF} displays the dissociation curves $\Delta E_{\text{X}} = E_{\text{X}} - 2E_{\text{H}}$ for all the possible Hartree--Fock states in the minimal basis.
-Thus, $E_{\text{X}}$ can be the RHF energy of the $1{^1\Sigma^+_g}$ singlet ground state ($E_0$), the doubly excited $2{^1\Sigma^+_g}$ singlet state ($E_1$), the singly excited $1{^1\Sigma^+_u}$ singlet state ($E_S$) and one of the degenerate $1{^3\Sigma^+_u}$ triplet states ($E_T$).
+Thus, $E_{\text{X}}$ can be the RHF energy of the $1{^1\Sigma^+_g}$ singlet ground state ($E_0$), the doubly excited $2{^1\Sigma^+_g}$ singlet state ($E_1$), the singly excited $1{^1\Sigma^+_u}$ singlet state ($E_S$) and one of the degenerate $1{^3\Sigma^+_u}$ triplet states ($E_T$), while $E_{\text{H}}$ is the energy of the H atom.
 Around the equilibrium distance, all curves behave reasonably, the ground state and the singly excited state have a minimum indicating a stable structure for H$_2$ in these states.
 As the two H atoms are pulled apart, the ground state and the doubly excited states converge.
-From the formulae provided in the Supplementary Material, it is easily seen that $\Delta E_0$ and $\Delta E_1$ both converge to the value $\sqrt{\alpha/\pi}$ as the internuclear distance $D$ goes to infinity, while $\Delta E_S$ approaches $2\sqrt{\alpha/\pi}$ and $\Delta E_T$ goes to 0 as $D\to\infty$.
-The fact that the ground state curve in particular does not approach zero is often referred to as the `dissociation catastrophe' of the RHF method.\cite{bartlett1994applications,knowles2000ab} It shows that RHF does not produce two H atoms at infinite distance, but due to the weight of the ionic contributions mentioned in Sec.~\ref{Sec:states}, it significantly overshoots, although it should be noted that it is still well under the purely ionic limit at $2\sqrt{\alpha/\pi}$.
+From the formulae provided in the Supporting Information, it is easily seen that $\Delta E_0$ and $\Delta E_1$ both converge to the value $\sqrt{\alpha/\pi}\, E_\text{h}$ as the internuclear distance $D$ goes to infinity, while $\Delta E_S$ approaches $2\sqrt{\alpha/\pi}\, E_\text{h}$ and $\Delta E_T$ goes to 0 as $D\to\infty$.
+In principle, both the lowest energy singlet ($\Delta E_0$) and triplet ($\Delta E_T$) curves should converge to zero at infinite separation since they both are expected to yield two neutral H atoms with antiparallel (singlet) or parallel (triplet) spins.
+These should be identical in energy in the absence of an external magnetic field.
+The fact that the ground state RHF curve in particular does not approach zero is often referred to as the `dissociation catastrophe' of the RHF method.\cite{bartlett1994applications,knowles2000ab} It shows that RHF does not produce two H atoms at infinite distance, but due to the weight of the ionic contributions mentioned in Sec.~\ref{Sec:states}, it significantly overshoots, although it should be noted that it is still well under the purely ionic limit at $2\sqrt{\alpha/\pi}\, E_\text{h}$.
 One way to solve this problem is to mix various states of the same spin and spatial symmetry; we will consider this approach in the next section.